PeterHero/CodeWars/project/README.md

 # Code Wars

 Code wars is a simulation of battle of robots driven by scripts.
+You can write your own but there are some example scripts in the example directory.
 Have fun testing various strategies.

 ## Specification and Documentation